dpopadic/arpmRes/README.md

 <img src="img/general_framework.png" align="center" height=400/ width=600/>

-The checklist can be explained by examining a portfolio at time $\t_{now}$.
+The checklist can be explained by examining a portfolio at time $t_{now}$.
 The focus in on the performance and we have two goals:
  1) risk management: measure the risk between $t_{now}$ and the investment horizon $t_{hor}$
  2) portfolio management: optimise future performance over horizon

 To achieve this, you have to accumulate all data up to $t_{now}$ and this involves the following 10 steps.

-1. Data Processing (steps 1-5): These steps show how to transform raw data for different financial instruments into tractable time series; how to perform estimation on such time series using econometric techniques; and how to revert back to the joint predictive distribution of the performance of each instrument over the future investment horizon.
+1. **Data Processing (steps 1-5)**: These steps show how to transform raw data for different financial instruments into tractable time series; how to perform estimation on such time series using econometric techniques; and how to revert back to the joint predictive distribution of the performance of each instrument over the future investment horizon.